Clemapfel/jluna/docs/manual.md

 unsafe::gc_release(value_id);

-// value can be garbage collected here
+// value may be garbage collected here
 ```

-If we loose track of `value_id`, or we forget to call `gc_release`, the value will never be deallocated, and a memory leak will occur.
+If we loose track of `value_id`, or we forget to call `gc_release`, the value will never be deallocated, and a [memory leak](https://en.wikipedia.org/wiki/Memory_leak#:~:text=In%20computer%20science%2C%20a%20memory,accessed%20by%20the%20running%20code.) will occur.

 #### Disabling the GC